apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 between the fields in index's keys and values when selecting an index to ensure we retain the correct behaviour per [Mango JSON index selection](#mango-json-index-selection).

+### Limits on included fields

+Adding "too much" data to indexes is likely to slow down index scans because there will be more data to process.
+We would also like to avoid users creating pathological cases just because they can.
+Therefore, limiting the data that can be stored seems wise.
+Saying that, for those that are willing to profile their workloads should have a get-out clause from limits.

+As an example, [postgres](https://www.postgresql.org/docs/current/limits.html) limits indexes to 32 columns.
+Its max field size is 1GB; I think we'd like something a little smaller!

+Therefore the feature will have the following limit enforcement settings:

+- `mango_json_index_include_fields_max` is the limit on the length of the `include` list.
+- `mango_json_index_include_depth_max` is a limit on the depth of fields we will pull out.
+Basically the maximum numbers of `.` in a path.
+- If the total number of bytes for values exceeds `mango_json_index_include_size_bytes_max` then we will skip that document from the index.

+I need to check whether these should be prefixed `mango_` given they would live in a `mango` configuration section.

+Defaults:

+- `mango_json_index_include_fields_max=16`
+- `mango_json_index_include_depth_max=8`
+- `mango_json_index_include_size_bytes_max=32768` (32kb)

+I have chosen power-of-two limits mostly because they feel like familiar numbers.
+Not a great reason, so these may be refined during code writing if I can work out suitable benchmarks.

 ## Mixed versions during cluster upgrades